Tilings in quasi-random $k$-partite hypergraphs: The Absorption Technique

 \begin{proof} Set $c:=\lfloor 1/\eta \rfloor$.
 We choose $\beta $ small enough such that $(c+1)\eta \geq 1+(c+1)^2\beta $.
-For any vertex $v\in V(H)$, denote by $C_F(v)$ the family of $(km-1)$-sets $W$ such that $H[W\cup \{v\}]$ has a copy of $F$.
+For any vertex $v\in V(H)$, denote by $C_F(v)$ the family of $(km-1)$-sets $W$ such that $H[W\cup v]$ has a copy of $F$.
 Consider $j\in [k]$ and any $c+1$ vertices $v_1, \dots ,v_{c+1}\in V_j$.
 As every vertex in $H$ is contained in at least $\eta n^{km-1}$ copies of $F$, we have $\sum_{i=1} ^{c+1}|C_F(v_i)|\geq (c+1)\eta n^{km-1}\geq (1+(c+1)^2\beta )n^{km-1}$.
-Therefore, by the inclusion-exclusion principle, there exist two vertices $u, v$ such that $|C_F(u)\cap C_F(v)|\geq \beta n^{km-1}$, which implies that there are at least $\beta n^{km-1}$ $(km-1)$-sets $W$ such that both $H[W\cup \{u\}]$ and $H[W\cup \{v\}]$ have copies of $F$.
+Therefore, by the inclusion-exclusion principle, there exist two vertices $u, v$ such that $|C_F(u)\cap C_F(v)|\geq \beta n^{km-1}$, which implies that there are at least $\beta n^{km-1}$ $(km-1)$-sets $W$ such that both $H[W\cup u]$ and $H[W\cup v]$ have copies of $F$.
 Namely $u,v$ are $(F,\beta ,1)$-reachable in $H$. \end{proof}

-The following lemma says that if the host $k$-parite $k$-graph $H$ satisfies the conclusion above, i.e. in each part every constant-sized subset contains two reachable vertices, then we are able to find a large set $S_i$ in each part such that every vertex in $S_i$ has a large reachable neighborhood.
+The following lemma says that if the host $k$-partite $k$-graph $H$ satisfies the conclusion above, that is in each part every constant-sized subset contains two reachable vertices, then we are able to find a large set $S_i$ in each part such that every vertex in $S_i$ has a large reachable neighborhood.